friederbluemle/livebundle-website/docs/faq.md

 ### Does LiveBundle supports pushing native code changes

-LiveBundle does not support pushing native code change, only JavaScript code changes.
+LiveBundle only supports pushing JavaScript changes.
 You should go through a complete application build to distribute any kind of native changes.